|Film Title/Year and Description|

 L.A.
 Confidential (1997)

-In the surprising conclusion of this popular 1950s style, post-noir crime drama, "Hollywood" vice cop/detective and Badge of Honor TV show technical advisor Sgt.
+In the surprising conclusion of this popular 1950s style, post-noir crime drama about police corruption, "Hollywood" vice cop/detective and Badge of Honor TV show technical advisor Sgt.
 Jack Vincennes (Kevin Spacey) was suddenly and shockingly killed at 1:00 am.
 Like others, he had been receiving kickbacks for aiding in the arrest of celebrities.

 He was shot point-blank in the heart with a .32 slug by LAPD Capt.
 Dudley Smith (James Cromwell) in his kitchen for knowing too much.
 The murder revealed the film's ultimate bad guy and mastermind.